auravila/DataScience-Capstone/README.md

 It is also worth noting that some changes we added to the max iteration parameters since the runs were to small and a message of non convergence was being raised by the train.py logfiles.
 Increasing the iterations helped to provide the best run mamximized value.
+Iterations were increase from 100 to 150 and to 300.

 The results of these executions were far less from the results of automl votingclassified metrics therefore automl experiment was chosen as the best model for deployment.